olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 }
 ```

 Instead of classes, we declare states.
-A state is much like a class, but an object can change state; the state of the object is mirrored in the type-system.
-As you can see in the code above, it's not possible to open an alread opened file, and not possible to close a closed file - the methods do not exist in those states.
-This check thought to be done during compile time.
+A state is much like a class, but an object can change state during its lifetime; the state of the object is mirrored in the type-system.
+As you can see in the code above, it's not possible to open an already opened file, and not possible to close a closed file - the methods do not exist in those states.
+This check is thought to be done during compile-time.
 With this technique, a whole new area of bugs are available for compile-time checking.

 Here's a small use-case example, also from the paper: